gyselax/gyselalibxx/src/geometryRTheta/poisson/README.md

 with the boundary condition $\phi = 0$, on  $\partial \Omega$.

-To solve this equation, the PolarSplineFEMPoissonSolver uses a finite element method on the B-splines.
+To solve this equation, the PolarSplineFEMPoissonLikeSolver uses a finite element method on the B-splines.

 ### B-splines FEM